A1C Glucose Relationship

 - Vitamins C and E supplementation reported lower A1C by inhibiting glycosylation.

-- Iron-deficiency anemia associated with low A1C.
+- Low A1C has an association with Iron-deficiency anemia.
 Baseline HbA1c level in anemic patients was lower than that in the control group.
-Additionally, a significant increase in the patients' HbA1c levels after 2 months of anemia treatment.
+Additionally, a significant increase in the patients' HbA1c levels after two months of anemia treatment.
 Reference: "Effect of Iron Deficiency Anemia on Hemoglobin A1c Levels."
 Ann Lab Med.
 2012 Jan; 32(1):17-22.

 - Low A1C found in diabetic and non-diabetic pregnant women due to short erythrocyte lifespan.

 - Abnormal hemoglobin lifespan causes A1C error.
 If you have abnormal hemoglobin, then your HbA1C may be low in hemolytic anemia.
 The life span of RBC is short in hemolytic anemia so HbA1C may be on a lower side.
 In polycythemia and post-splenectomy patients where the red cell life is longer than usual.
 Thus HbA1C may be on the higher side.
 So be cautious when interpreting A1C results in these conditions.